Accessibility statement for eVision

 • zoom in up to 200% without the text spilling off the screen

-• navigate most of the application using just a keyboard
+• navigate using just a keyboard

-• understand the text content in the web application
+• understand the text content.

 How accessible this system is

-• Most pages require horizontal scrolling
+• Some pages require horizontal scrolling.

-• Screen-readers do not work fully on some pages
+• Screen-readers do not work fully on some pages.

-• Titles and subheadings are not always used
+• Titles and subheadings are not always used.

-• Mandatory fields are not always clear
+• Mandatory fields are not always clearly marked.

-• Colour and icons are sometimes the only method to convey information
+• Colour and icons are sometimes the only method to convey information.

-• Screen readers cannot read our reports consistently*
+• Screen readers cannot read our reports consistently*.

 * Not currently resolvable.